JeffEmery/remix-server-azure/README.md

 Setting up the Azure Functions with the Azure Static Web tool allows you to create a function in the `api` folder with the `.vscode` settings in the project root.
 This allows us to keep the Remix boilerplate unmodified except for the `serverBuildPath`.
-We will build the Remix App Server as an Azure Function importing the server from `api/build/index.js`
+The Remix App Server build will be imported into to the Azure Function from `api/build/index.js`

-> F1
+> VS Code - F1
 >
 > Azure Static Web Apps - Create HTTP Function...
 >